telefonicaid/fiware-orion/doc/manuals/admin/perf_considerations.md

 The scalability tests performed for the Orion Context Broker concerned the most important functionality: the attribute update.
-In order to measure the scalability of Context Broker three types of scenarios has been executed:
+In order to measure the scalability of Context Broker two types of scenarios has been executed:

-1. [Scenario 1](#scalability-scenario-1)Context Broker nodes horizontal scaling; these tests were executed gradually increasing the number of CB nodes
+1. [Context Broker nodes horizontal scaling](#context-broker-nodes-horizontal-scaling); these tests were executed gradually increasing the number of CB nodes

-2. MongoDB shards horizontal scaling: these tests were executed gradually increasing the number of MongoDB shards
+2. [MongoDB shards horizontal scaling](MongoDB-shards-horizontal-scaling); these tests were executed gradually increasing the number of MongoDB shards

-3. Context Broker database connections configuration: these tests were executed gradually increasing the number of CB connections to the database

-## Scalability Scenario 1
+## Context Broker nodes horizontal scaling

 In this scenario, a single MongoDB node has been used, increasing the CB number of nodes gradually.
 Each node is in a separate virtual machine.
 It also has an Apache Balancer on a separate node.
 The following diagram shows the sample tested infrastructure.

 ![scalingcb1](Scaling_CB.PNG "Scaling_CB.PNG")

-below are the results obtained for the three configurations obtained by adding a Context Broker at a time.
+below you can see the results obtained for the three configurations obtained by adding a Context Broker at a time.
 We can see that there is no increase in throughput, but only a slight improvement in response time.

 ![scalingcb2](ScalingCBres.png "ScalingCBres.png")

-## Scalability Scenario 2
+## MongoDB shards horizontal scaling

+In this scenario, a single Orion Context Broker node has been used, increasing the number of MongoDB shards (from 1 to 3).
+Each node is in a separate virtual machine.
+The following diagram shows the sample tested infrastructure.

 ![shardingMDB1](Sharding_MDB.PNG "Sharding_MDB.png")

-below are the results obtained for the three configurations obtained by adding a Context Broker at a time.
-We can see that there is no increase in throughput, but only a slight improvement in response time.
+In the following table you can see the results obtained for the three configurations obtained by adding a MongoDB shard at a time. the results show clearly that the configuration witch achieve higher performance is 1CB_2SDB scenario.
+Is clear that adding the third MongoDB shard performance worsens.

 ![shardingMDB2](ShardingMDBres.PNG "ShardingMDBres.png")

 # Latency ?